ocaml-ppx/ppx_deriving/README.md

   * Need to display a full path to a type, e.g. for an error message?
 Use [Ppx_deriving.path_of_type_decl](http://whitequark.github.io/ppx_deriving/Ppx_deriving.html#VALpath_of_type_decl).
   * Need to apply a sequence or a binary operator to variant, tuple or record elements?
 Use [Ppx_deriving.fold_exprs](http://whitequark.github.io/ppx_deriving/Ppx_deriving.html#VALfold_exprs).
   * Don't forget to invoke the option parser (TBD) even if you don't have any options.
 This way, it would display an error to the user.

-### Dynlink rationale

-_deriving_ is using Dynlink.
-This can be seen as controversional; here are the reasons for it being a superior solution:

-  * Dynlink allows to combine completely automatic discovery of plugins in both toplevel and batch compilation with strict control over annotation syntax.
-It is not currently possible to amend a ppx command line by requiring another package in batch compilation, and it will never be possible to do that in toplevel.
-  * Having a single ppx responsible for `[@@deriving]` annotation means it's possible to error out when a deriving plugin is missing.
-It's still possible to forget to include `ppx_deriving` as a whole, but less likely so.
-  * Having a single ppx that processes `[@@deriving]` annotation allows strict control over syntax.
-  * Having a single ppx that processes `[@@deriving]` means that there is much less forking, the code doesn't pay for plugins it doesn't use, the plugins can stay plentiful & small, and all the ASTs are traversed exactly once.
-  * After all else fails, or if the overhead of Dynlink is too high, it's possible to simply link `ppx_deriving_main.cmxa` with the required plugins without any additional OCaml code to get a combined executable.

-The only argument against Dynlink or the point single responsibility I can think of is an inability to write a deriving plugin completely independent from any other library.
-I do not see a reason this would be desirable.

 License
 -------